I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 - Primary and secondary surveillance radar

-This is the chapter that talks about aviation physiology and aeronautical decision making.
+The human performance section speaks about the aviation physiology and aeronautical decision making.

 Chapter 10 will explain: